-Village, Commission Agent's name and Company, Commodity, number of Bags, Bag type, approximate quantity, Vehicle Number, Market/sub market detail, Lot type (primary or secondary sales) and government ID.
+Village, Commission Agent's name and Company, Commodity, number of Bags, Bag type, Approximate quantity, Vehicle Number, Market/sub market detail, Lot type (primary or secondary sales) and government ID.
 In this process, Registration is done for the first time mandi visitors.

 2. Unloading of Commodity at Auction/Trading platform and Assaying: After gate entry, farmer must unload the commodity at the Auction platform.
 If farmer wish to trade with any trader or commission agent in that case on his/her demand the commission agent/trader has to be allocated to farmer and the entry has to be made in the gate entry slip, otherwise, farmers can unload their produce in any of the trading platforms.
 The lot ID (gate entry slip) is displayed on the top of the lot in the trading platform.
 The Assaying Lab technician from the APMC will visit the lot and collect a minimum of 250grams of the sample of the commodity for assaying.
 The quantum of sample may vary from 250-500 gm as per the commodity specific assaying requirement.
-After drawing the sample, the assaying process is completed and the assaying report against the lot number is uploaded to e-NAM website for the next process.
-However, if the assaying machinery is not available (for some of the commodities like moth and spices) the quality of the commodity is assessed on the basis of a physical examination by traders/commission agents.
+After drawing the sample, the assaying process is completed and the assaying machinery is not available (for some of the commodities like moth and spices) the quality of the commodity is assessed on the basis of a physical examination by traders/commission agents.